-DataHawk is a web-based Amazon Analytics Tool that combines a Keyword Ranking Tracker, a Product Tracker, a Market and Keyword Analysis tool, and a Product Research engine.
+DataHawk is an Amazon Analytics Tool that combines an Amazon Keyword Ranking Tracker, a Product Tracker, a Market, and Keyword Analysis tool, and a Product Research engine.
 This is a blog post where we share some musings on how it has become easier than ever to launch and scale a brand, especially on marketplaces.

 Once you take a look at the Gross Merchandise Volumes in Amazon, Alibaba, Etsy, and eBay, it becomes clear that we live in the age of online marketplaces.
 In the US alone, online retail sales are bound to reach over half a billion dollars this year.
 Every day, there are more and more online shoppers who would prefer shopping online over shopping in a retail store at any given time.